sternmd/sternmd.github.io/roygbiv/readme.md

 * Set on.click if statement for if click matches (===) winner data value, then trigger column .remove() and scoreCounter == +1.

-* Set on.click if statement for if click does not match (!===) winner data value, then trigger animation.stop() and display GAMEOVER text.
+* Set on.click if statement for if click does not match (!===) winner data value, then trigger animation.stop() to sotop all movement and display GAMEOVER text.

 * Set on.click if statement for if click matches (===) winner data value for the last column (violet), then trigger column .remove(), scoreCounter == +1, and display VICTORY text.

-* Set condition if any column touches left side of screen, then trigger animation.stop() and display GAMEOVER text.
+* Create a start() function/button to start the game.

-### SIDENOTES & HIGHLIGHTS
+### SIDENOTES, HIGHLIGHTS, & APPROACHES

+Calculated rgb value color ranges for "random" colors:
 ```CSS
 Pure Red: rgb(255, 0, 0);
 /* Random red range: rgb(195-255, 0 , 0) */